 Test Your Knowledge How are bulkheads different than baffles?
-Should a tank vehicle take curves, on-ramps, or of How are smooth bore tankers different to drive th What three things determine how much liquid you What is outage?
-What two reasons make special care necessary an those with baffles?
-I can load?
+Should a tank vehicle take curves, on-ramps, or off-ramps at the posted speed lim How are smooth bore tankers different to drive than those with baffles?
+What three things determine how much liquid you can load?
+What is outage?
+What two reasons make special care necessary when driving tank vehicles? nits?
 These questions may be on the test.
-If you can't answer them all, re-read Section 8.2.
+If you can't answer them all, re-read Section 8.2 2.